 Lawsuit: Guards didn’t stop suicide of inmate held too long

-The widow of a man who killed himself in a rural Mississippi jail has filed suit, blaming officials for holding the man 54 days when he was supposed to have been jailed for two days.
+The heirs of a man who died by suicide in a rural Mississippi jail are suing, blaming officials for holding the man 54 days when he was supposed to be jailed for two days.

-The suit was filed Monday in federal court in Jackson by the MacArthur Justice Center and another lawyer.
-It names Kemper County, Sheriff James Moore and jail employees.
-Moore didn’t immediately return phone calls Wednesday seeking comment.
+The suit was filed Monday in federal court in Jackson against Kemper County, Sheriff James Moore and jail employees.

 It says Johnson was sentenced to jail in late November 2017.
 However, Johnson was still jailed in early January when guards found him hanged by his shoelaces.
 The suit says Johnson had been exhibiting suicidal behavior in days before his death, but alleges guards didn’t put Johnson on suicide watch, disobeying written jail policies.